Hesperian Health Guides

 Three main bones form the face and lower jaw.

-A bone can break completely, or part of it can crack.
-In either case, the teeth are usually pushed out of position.
+When one of these bones is broken, teeth are usually pushed out of position.
 Look for this as a sign of a broken bone.

 bones of the face, seen from the front.